A Corpsman went to a military hospital for a routine shoulder surgery. 4 days later he was dead, and his parents say the Navy is to blame

 ‘Imagine being asleep, but you can still feel the pain’

 The shoulder surgery on Dec.
-12, 2017 was successful, and Jordan was discharged the same day.
-He was sent home to his offbase apartment with his roommates, and prescribed 5 mg tabs of oxycodone to help ease the pain.
+12, 2017 was successful — but instead of using three anchors to secure the muscle in place, the operation required a total of five — and Jordan was discharged the same day.
+He was sent home to his offbase apartment with his roommates and prescribed 5 mg tabs of oxycodone to help ease the pain.
 But within hours of his release, Jordan complained that he was in agony, and it only got worse.

 That night he was rushed to the emergency room at Naval Hospital Twentynine Palms for “breakthrough pain,” according to medical records from that visit.
 Jordan was speaking “intermittently due to pain” and was “sobbing during triage.”
 The records note Jordan was “in very obvious distress,” though he “made every effort to be cooperative.”